nickuntitled/pyramid_aggregate_head_pose_estimation/README.md

 To evaluate to be similar to the result, train by DAD-3DHeads first.
 Then, apply the pretrained model on DAD-3DHeads to be trained by 300W_LP.

-The pretrained is avilable from Google Drive.
+The pretrained is available from Google Drive.
 The links are provided in the table.

 | Angle      | Yaw         | Pitch       | Roll        | Mean        | Link        |
 | ---------- | ----------- | ----------- | ----------- | ----------- | ----------- |